 As luck would have it, my first day in KL was a full moon day.
 And it was fun to see the moon flirting with the towers.
 Creating different scenes as it moved in the sky and I moved around the city.
-I tried my best to capture them through the glass window in the hotel but managed only limited success.
-Next day, as we went close to the towers to attend the Bloggers Awards Night, I saw the reflection of one tower in another glass building.
-I think it looked beautiful in that hazed reflection.
-I saw them from the KL tower or Menara Kuala Lumpur viewing deck and got a side view from the top through the glass windows.
+I tried my best to capture them through the glass window in the hotel but managed only with limited success.
+The next day, as we went close to the towers to attend the Bloggers Awards Night, I saw the reflection of one tower in another glass building.
+I think it looked beautiful in that haze reflection.
+I saw them from the KL Tower or Menara Kuala Lumpur viewing deck and got a side view from the top through the glass windows.

 On my final day in KL, I went to the towers, though did not go up the deck.
-And roamed around the Suria KLCC Mall, its amazing bookstore and some of the galleries that it hosts.
+Roamed around the Suria KLCC Mall, its amazing bookstore, and some of the galleries that it hosts.
 I finally got to see the towers up close.
 This is when they looked really powerful and taller than anything around them.
-I saw people trying to do all kinds of things to get them in the camera frame, to strike those funny touristy poses with it and just looking at them in awe.
+I saw people trying to do all kinds of things to get them in the camera frame, to strike those funny touristy poses with it, and just looking at them in awe.

-Recommend you to read following posts on Things to do in Kuala Lumpur.
+Recommend you to read the following posts on Things to do in Kuala Lumpur.